-Crooked Grind - Aka Crooks, Pointer Grind, or the K-grind after Eric Koston.
+Crooked Grind - Aka Crooks, Pointer Grind, or the K-grind.
+Named for Eric Koston.
 A front truck grind where the nose touches and the front truck is pushed all the way crooked with all of the weight on the hanger right by the wheel.
 The board is posed crooked.
 The truck looks crooked.

-A crooked grind locks in really well.
-If you can’t find the lock it is pretty awkward.
-Once you get the lock staying in grind is simple.
-You just balance the right amount of weight on the truck and nose.
+A crooked grind locks in to the grind edge.
+If you can’t find the lock it is awkward.
+Once you get the lock, staying in grind is simple.
+You balance the right amount of weight on the truck and nose.

-To pop out of this trick you need to be able to nollie pop without the pop.
+To pop out of this trick you need to nollie pop without the pop.
 You can do it off the end of the ledge/rail or in the middle which is advanced.

 I will describe the backside crooks.
-Frontside crooks are a tougher position and pretty advanced.
+Where the grind edge is behind you.
+Frontside crooks are a tougher.

-The crooks is a balance between the weight on the truck and the weight on the nose.
+The crooks is a balance between the weight on the truck and the weight on the nose of the deck.
 You need just enough placed on the nose so that you grind smooth.
-Too much and the deck will act like a brake that stops the trick dead.
+Too much and the deck will act like a brake that stops the trick, dead.

-To do this trick you want to have noseslide.
+To do this trick you want to have noseslides down.
 You will be landing in a crooked noseslide position.
 It will be an awkward landing at first until you find the groove.
-Once you find the right spot this trick really locks in well.
+Once you find the right spot this trick locks in well.

-If you can make the pop this trick will feel really good.
+If you can make the pop this trick will feel good.
 You can get the grind down well but without the pop out you are sunk.
+You won't be able to get out of the grind and back rolling on wheels.
 You can do a 180 kickturn out off the front truck but that is a cheat.
 Learn the pop out.
 It is great.

-Try doing a nollie pop off drops from curbs and ledges.
-Just roll and pop the nose a little at the edge of the drop.
+Try doing a nollie pop off curbs and ledges.
+Roll and pop the nose a little at the edge of the drop.
 Get used to this.
 It is needed to pull this grind.

 The angle lets your hanger catch the edge and the wheel to get pinched.
 This is the key to locking into the crooked.